Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Outback Jack Happy Habitat Cat Playpen Tent

-We’re big fans of letting our rabbits explore the outdoors.
+We’re big fans of letting our rabbits explore the outdoors in a safe and controlled way.
 However, an enclosure is necessary with so many hazards.
 We like the Outback Jack Happy Habitat Playpen Tent because it has a roof.
-Sadly, predators can spot a bunny if it’s in an open pen, making it fair game.
-While the manufacturer markets this product for cats, it’ll work just as well for your rabbit.
+Sadly, predators can still spot a bunny if they’re in an open pen, making it an unfair, one-sided pursuit.

 14. Animal Carrier